Monday, December 16, 2024

 • Part 7: Sample Local Rules of Civil Procedure

 You must have your FRCP pamphlet with you and open on your desk in every class.
-You must have any assigned statutes, provisions, cases, or pleadings with you and open on your desk in every class.
+You must have any assigned statutes, provisions, cases, or documents with you and open on your desk in every class.

 Introduction to Civil Procedure: